-This page features statements by educators, parents and the wider community, affirming and supporting ACARA’s work.
+This page features statements by educators, parents, the media and the wider community, affirming and supporting ACARA’s work.

 Immanuel Lutheran College principal, Colin Minke, says the value of NAPLAN testing is the benchmark it provides upon which to improve.
 Students in his school achieved consistently strong results in this year's tests across all parameters in Years 3, 5, 7 and 9.
 "The trick is to blend the sorts of problems they are going to get... into the general curriculum,” Mr Minke said.